kalekdev/uni/semester-1/lineare-algebra/notes.typ

   "Sei P Orthogonal"\
   bold(Q P) "und" bold(P Q) "sind auch Orthogonal"
 $
-An alternative intuition for this is considering matrix multiplication with the Hermetian as dot products between columns / rows, showing orthonormality (1 dot product pair with length 1, the others 0 $=>$ orthogonal).
+An alternative intuition for these conditions is considering matrix multiplication with the Hermetian as dot products between columns / rows, showing orthonormality (1 dot product pair with length 1, the others 0 $=>$ orthogonal).

 Orthogonal matrix multiplication is still generally not commutative.